vedaldi/practical-cnn-reg/doc/instructions.md

 > **Question:** What happens if all layers are linear?

-The simplest non-linearity is given by scalar activation functions, which are applied independently to each element in a tensor.
-Perhaps the simples, and one of the most effective, examples is the *Rectified Linear Unit* (ReLU) operator:
+The simplest non-linearity is given by scalar activation functions, which are applied independently to each element of a tensor.
+Perhaps the simplest and one of the most useful examples is the *Rectified Linear Unit* (ReLU) operator:
 $$
    y_{ijk} = \max \{0, x_{ijk}\}
 $$
-which simply cuts-off any negative value.
+which simply cuts off any negative value in the data.

 In MatConvNet, ReLU is implemented by the `vl_nnrelu` function.
 To demonstrate its use, we convolve the test image with the negated Laplacian, and then apply ReLU to the result: